cjstehno/vanilla/README.md

 ## Usage

-These libraries are still in early development; however, they are generally usable, especially the `vanilla-testing` library.
+These libraries are still in development; however, they are generally usable, especially the `vanilla-testing` library.

 They are available via the JCenter repository:

-    compile 'com.stehno.vanilla:vanilla-core:0.0.6'
+    compile 'com.stehno.vanilla:vanilla-core:0.0.8'
-    testCompile 'com.stehno.vanilla:vanilla-testing:0.0.6'
+    testCompile 'com.stehno.vanilla:vanilla-testing:0.0.8'